-- 25 states have laws that bar voting only if a court has determined that an individual specifically lacks the capacity to vote.46 - E Four states have laws that bar voting by individuals who are "non compos mentis."
-This term has been interpreted differently from state to state.47 - Seven states have laws that use outmoded and stigmatizing terms such as "idiots," "insane persons," and "of unsound mind" to describe who is barred from voting based on competence concerns.48 Such laws are rarely enforced because they are virtually impossible to understand and apply. - Eleven states Colorado, Idaho, Illinois, Indiana, Kansas, Maine, Michigan, New Hampshire, North Carolina, Pennsylvania and Vermont-have no disability-related restrictions on the right to vote in their state constitutions or election laws.49
+- determined that an individual specifically lacks the capacity to vote. - Four states have laws that bar voting by individuals who are "non compos mentis."
+This term has been interpreted differently from state to state. - Seven states have laws that use outmoded and stigmatizing terms such as "idiots," "insane persons," and "of unsound mind" to describe who is barred from voting based on competence concerns.
+Such laws are rarely enforced because they are virtually impossible to understand and apply. - ▼ Ten states Colorado, Idaho, Illinois, Indiana, Kansas, Michigan, New Hampshire, North Carolina, Pennsylvania and Vermont-have no disability-related restrictions on the right to vote in their state constitutions or election laws.